hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 ## Initiation of Treatment

 _N.B.
-These are provided as suggestions and should be adapted to local guidelines before this project is put to use_
+These are provided as suggestions and should be adapted to local guidelines before SHFNO is put to use._

 ### Starting SHFNO

-- Airflow is started at 60 litres / minute in the Airvo 2 system which delivers 30 litres / minute to each patient.
+- Airflow is started at 60 litres/minute in the Airvo 2 system which delivers 30 litres/minute to each patient.
 - FiO2 is started at 50% in the Airvo 2 system which delivers 50 % to each patient.
   - N.B.
 FiO2 is titrated as usual, FiO2 will be consistent between both patients and the Airvo 2 display
 - Set temperature to 37 °C. If needed the temperature can be lowered to 34 °C.